b3nbino/accumulate/README.md

 ## :question: Possible Features

 - [ ] Publicly accessible cloud hosted website
+- [ ] Shareable lists
-- [ ] Infrastructure as Code files
+- [ ] Infrastructure as Code files or CLI (some kind of easy setup)
 - [ ] AI Chatbot

 ## :page_with_curl: Instructions

-Stay tuned...
+To check out the current progress for yourself (assuming you have Node installed):

+1. Clone the repo.
+2. Install packages for the app and server directories (they are separate).
+3. Navigate to each part and run "npm run dev" or alternatively "npm run build" then "npm start".

 ## Other Tools/References